 Bosch induction cooktops look great, but are they any good?
-This Bosch review provides details on six Bosch induction cooktops and covers both 30-inch and 36-inch models.
+These Bosch induction cooktop reviews provide details on six induction cooktops and cover both 30-inch and 36-inch models.

 How many burners do you use together?

 These Bosch induction cooktop reviews cover both 4 burner and 5 burner induction cooktops.

 The 30 inch models are great for most kitchens.
 Personally, I never use more than three pans cooking at the same time.
 However, I do understand that if you’re cooking for a large family or having a dinner party it is handy to have up to 5 burners, as found on the 36-inch models.

 Before you start reading Bosch induction cooktop reviews you’ll need to determine what size you need.

 Extra burners on a cooktop are handy for keeping food warm in the pan on a low level of heat, especially when you’re entertaining.
 Having extra induction burners allows you to make separate sauces if you’re serving a few courses for your meal.

 The 30-inch models are great for most kitchens.
 They’re a nice square shape that fits well into most kitchens without intruding into valuable counter space we all need.

 I have a larger kitchen, what are my options?

 If you’re looking at Bosch induction cooktop reviews because you have a large high-end kitchen with loads of counter space, go with the 36-inch model.